Comercio Partners advises investors on risks in CPs

 Comercio Partners Limited, an investment banking firm has advised investors on the need to understand and mitigate the risks of investing in Commercial Papers, CPs.

-The company’s advice is coming on the heels of the huge growth in the volume and value of CPs programmes registered on the FMDQ platform.
+The company’s advice is coming on the heels of the huge growth in the volume and value of CPs programme registered on the FMDQ platform.

 “Both factors have led to a switch by investors to Commercial Papers.
 The high demand for them has naturally led to an increase in the number of issuers entering the market, as they now see it as a simpler and less expensive way to raise funds,” he said.